ylmrx/niq/README.md

 # niq

-go self education thing about uniq/sort/...
+Go self education thing about uniq/sort/...

 ## notes

-works only with >10 lines (out of bound otherwise)
+Currently works only with >10 lines (out of bound otherwise)

+And only on stdin.

 ## usage

 ```bash
 ./niq < big_file
 ```